As the weather heats up, insects are shifting territories and habits — and that might signal a big problem for us, too.

 “The actual amount of suitable habitat of the brown recluse doesn’t change dramatically in the future time slices, but what is changing is where that area is located,” researcher Erin Saupe told Live Science.

-Mosquitos and brown spiders aren’t alone.
-The climate crisis is having a major impact on bugs and arachnids all over the world.
+The climate crisis is having a major impact on bugs and arachnids around the world.
 For some, the consequences are already grave.
-In the UK, for example, flying insects have declined by 60 percent in the last two decades.
+In the U.K., for example, flying insects have declined by 60 percent in the last two decades.

 For some, this seems like good news, especially if you’re concerned about the spread of disease (and venom).
 But most bugs — including mosquitos (most of which are not disease-carrying) — are essential for pollination.
 And without pollination, most plants (as well as animals and humans, who rely on plants for food) would struggle to survive.